medman506/ART/README.md

 Lets just assume that you are in need of medical help.
 You will call 144, 112 or 911, right?

 It seems like the next emergency team takes for ages to reach you.
-It may be caused because not every member of the team has a pager.
+The reason for this might be, that each team member has to be alertet seperately, which takes a lot of time.

 This is still a major problem in our actual emergency call chain, especially in smaller emergency stations.

-Due to this problem, we have created an app which allows all medical educated staff to be notified if there are new missions.
+Due to this problem, we have created an app which allows emergency staff to be notified if there are new missions.

 ## How does this work?

-Personnel can log into this app and will be alerted of new missions via PUSH NOTIFICATIONS.
+* Personnel can log into this app and will be alerted of new missions via PUSH NOTIFICATIONS.
+* The App does not even have to be running in foreground.
+* The user gets notified by sound, vibration and the LED, even if the phone is muted.
-The dispatcher can use a web interface to send notifications to whole teams.
+* The dispatcher can use a web interface to send notifications to whole teams.

 Actual informations are:

 * What is the main problem?
+* What is its priority?
-* Where is the place? (link to Google Maps)
+* Where is the place? (including a link to Google Maps)

 ## Why has this project been made?

 Project 'ART' was built during an bachelor degree course called "Mobile App Development" in the bachelor course 'ITM13'.

-This is a Fork of this Project which is implemented as part of a Bachelors Thesis.
-Based on the research of the thesis, this project is rewritten to suite the needs of actual users even better.
+This is a fork of ART which was enhanced by conducting user interviews and the usage of Guidelines for Notification Systems found in the corresponding Bachelor Thesis.

 ## General structure